muratk5n/thirdwave/en/README.md

 ---

 There won't be a green transition even with all the lithium mined.
-The reserves are insufficient (enough only for 5% of all storage needs)
+The reserves are insufficient (enough only for 5% of all storage needs).

+Exclusive use of clean fuels will however allow a green transition.

 ---